pmontrasio/actioncable-devise/README.md

 == README

 This is a basic webapp that integrates devise with the websocket authentication.

+It builds over the example at https://github.com/rails/actioncable and it integrates with devise with the method explained at http://www.rubytutorial.io/actioncable-devise-authentication/

+The goal is to put all the pieces together and get them working, not to create something original.

-It illustrates a possible issue with the cable JavaScript code.
+It illustrates a possible issue with the cable JavaScript code in actioncable 0.0.3.

-Environment
+=== Environment

 * Ruby 2.2.3
 * Firefox 41.0.2 (Ubuntu 12.04 canonical - 1.0)
 * Chromium Version 37.0.2062.120 Ubuntu 12.04 (281580) (64-bit)

+=== Setup

     $ bundle install
     $ echo "SECRET_KEY_BASE=$(bundle exec rake secret)" > .env.development